 50290 Transfer to Solid Waste.
 For the operations and management of the Solid Waste Department, covers operations, debt service, and capital project contributions.

-50308 Transfer to Debt Service.
-To cover the current portion of principal and interest on outstanding general obligation bonds for schools (\$4,936,951).
+and interest on outstanding general obligation bonds for schools (\$4,936,951).

 50400 Transfer to School Revenue Capital Projects.
 Funding for improvements at various schools (\$4,000,000).